ellysh/bash-programming-from-scratch/manuscript/answers.md

 find . -maxdepth 1 -type f -name "*.txt" -exec cp -t ~ {} \;
 ```

 Now create a script and name it `txt-copy.sh`.
-Copy our `find` call to this file.
+Copy the `find` call to this file.

-The script should receive an input parameter.
-The parameter defines an action to apply for each found file.
-There are two possible actions: copy or move.
-It is convenient to pass the utility's name as a parameter.
-Thus, it can be `cp` or `mv`.
-The script will call the utility by its name.
+The script should choose an action to apply for each found file.
+It can be copying or moving.
+The straightforward way is to pass the parameter to the script.
+This parameter defines the required action.

+You can choose any values for parameters.
+However, the most obvious values are the names of GNU utilities to perform actions on files.
+The names are `cp` and `mv`.
+If you pass them, the script can extract the utility name from the parameter and call it.

-According to our idea, the script copies the files when it is called like this:
+The script copies found files when you call it like this:
 {line-numbers: false, format: Bash}
 ```
 ./txt-copy.sh cp
 ```

-When you want to move files, you call the script like this:
+If you need to move files, you call the script this way:
 {line-numbers: false, format: Bash}
 ```
 ./txt-copy.sh mv
 ```

-You can access the first parameter of the script by the `$1` name.
-Place this name in the `-exec` action of the`find` call.
-This way, we get the following command:
+The first parameter of the script is available via the `$1` variable.
+Expand it in the `-exec` action of the`find` call.
+Then you get the following command:
 {line-numbers: false, format: Bash}
 ```
 find . -maxdepth 1 -type f -name "*.txt" -exec "$1" -t ~ {} \;
 ```

 If you do not specify an action, the script should copy the files.
-It means that the following call is acceptable:
+It means that the following call should work well:
 {line-numbers: false, format: Bash}
 ```
 ./txt-copy.sh
 ```

-To make this work, add a default value to the parameter expansion.
-Listing 5-1 shows the final script that we get this way.
+Add a default value to the parameter expansion to handle the case of the missing parameter.

+Listing 5-1 shows the final script that you get this way.

 {caption: "Listing 5-1.
 The script for copying TXT files", line-numbers: true, format: Bash}
 ![`find-txt.sh`](code/Answers/find-txt.sh)

 ##### Exercise 3-4.
 The `if` statement

-The original command looks like this:
+The original command looks this way:
 {line-numbers: false, format: Bash}
 ```
 ( grep -RlZ "123" target | xargs -0 cp -t . && echo "cp - OK" || ! echo "cp - FAILS" ) && ( grep -RLZ "123" target | xargs -0 rm && echo "rm - OK" || echo "rm - FAILS" )